brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 I'm about to talk about hiking, a lot.
-I'm holding a rough pace of three to four messages a year, so I hope you'll consider this newsletter to be as far opposite on the continuum from spam as you can go, but as always, you can [click here to never hear from me again][unsubscribe].
+I'm holding a rough pace of three to four messages a year, so I hope you'll consider this newsletter to be as far opposite on the continuum from spam as you can go, but if you don't, you can [click here to never hear from me again][unsubscribe].

 ![Torii at Mount Koya](/assets/passages/003-kumano-kodo/torii@2x.jpg)